Efficient color code decoders in $d\geq 2$ dimensions from toric code decoders: High-threshold decoder for the 2D color code

 We summarize the Restriction Decoder for the 2D color code on the lattice $\mathcal{L}$. \begin{itemize} \item Construct restricted lattices $\mathcal{L}_{RG}$ and $\mathcal{L}_{RB}$. \item Find restricted syndromes $\sigma_{RG}\subseteq\face 0 {\mathcal{L}_{RG}}$ and $\sigma_{RB}\subseteq\face 0 {\mathcal{L}_{RB}}$. \item Find $\rho_{RG}\subseteq\face 1 {\mathcal{L}_{RG}}$ and $\rho_{RB}\subseteq\face 1 {\mathcal{L}_{RB}}$ satisfying $\partial_1 \rho_{RG} = \sigma_{RG}$ and $\partial_1 \rho_{RB} = \sigma_{RB}$. \item For every vertex $v\in\facex R 0 {\rho_{RG}\cup \rho_{RB}}$ find $\tau_v\subseteq\star 2 v$ satisfying $(\partial_2 \tau_v )\rest v = (\rho_{RG}\cup \rho_{RB})\rest v$. \item Return the correction $\phi = \bigcup_{v\in\facex R 0 {\rho_{RG}\cup\rho_{RB}}} \tau_v$. \end{itemize}

 We emphasize that the Restriction Decoder differs from the decoding algorithm in Ref.~\cite{Delfosse2014} in a couple of important ways; see \cite{Kubicathesis} for a detailed comparison.
 First, the Restriction Decoder uses only two restricted lattices $\mathcal{L}_{RG}$ and $\mathcal{L}_{RB}$.
 This in turn leads to a substantial improvement of the threshold for the 2D color code on the square-octagon lattice over the thresholds of all the previous efficient color code decoders, as we demonstrate in the next subsection.
 Second, the Restriction Decoder uses a local lifting procedure, compared with a global lifting procedure for the decoding algorithm in Ref.~\cite{Delfosse2014}.
 This crucial simplification allows us to construct for the first time fully-local decoders for the color code in $d\geq 3$ dimensions.
 Third, the Restriction Decoder never aborts and always returns a valid color code correction $\bigcup_{v\in\facex R 0 {\rho_{RG}\cup\rho_{RB}}}\tau_v$.
 Fourth, a generalization of the decoding algorithm in Ref.~\cite{Delfosse2014} to $d\geq 2$ dimensions results in a decoder whose complexity would rapidly increase with $d$, as could be seen in three dimensions~\cite{Aloshious2016}.
-On the other hand, the Restriction Decoder can be straightforwardly adapted to the $d$-dimensional color code, leading to a simple decoder with quite a satisfactory performance.
+On the other hand, the Restriction Decoder can be straightforwardly adapted to the $d$-dimensional color code, leading to a simple decoder with quite a satisfactory performance and the time complexity proportional to the time complexity of the toric code decoder that we choose to use.